 Here are 4 top IDX real estate service providers:

-IDXBroker is the most well-known and widely-used IDX provider in the real estate industry.
+IDXBroker is the most well-known and widely-used WordPress real estate website IDX provider in the industry.
 With social media integrations and WordPress compatibility, IDX Broker is a feature-rich provider at $39.95 per month, per site with a $99 setup fee.
 It should be noted that IDXBroker is for the tech-savvy agent, so you might want to try another option if you are looking for simplicity.

 2. Diverse Solutions